DrKain/tidy-url/.github/ISSUE_TEMPLATE/broken-website.md

 **Extra Information:**

--   Browser:
+-   Browser or OS:
--   Script Version:
+-   Version:

 **Additional context**
 Add any other context about the problem here (optional)